nickjeffrey/nagios_powershell_passive_check/README.md

 define service {
    use                    passive-8x5-service
    host_name              webserv01.example.com
-   service_description    Certificate Expiry ; Name of service passive check will reference when sending passive check results to nagios server contact_groups         admins                ; Who receives notifications for this service contacts               webserv01             ; This associates which contacts (and htpasswd users) are allowed to update this host and service.
+   service_description    Certificate Expiry Date; Name of service passive check will reference when sending passive check results to nagios server contact_groups         admins                ; Who receives notifications for this service contacts               webserv01             ; This associates which contacts (and htpasswd users) are allowed to update this host and service.
 }